Oil Consumption Past Rings – Worn engine bearings can make it worse.

 Excessive Exhaust Smoke

-• If there is a lot of exhaust smoke coming out of your vehicle; this could be an easy sign that you have bad piston rings.
+• If there is a lot of exhaust smoke, this could be a sign that you have bad piston rings.
 This smoke will look very thick and have gray and white colors to it.
 When you have bad piston rings, engine oil, will start leaking into the combustion chamber.
-Once that happens, the oil will burn and create; thick gray and white exhaust smoke.
+Once that happens, the oil will burn and create, thick gray and white exhaust smoke.

 Excessive Oil Consumption

 • This symptom has the same result, as the first symptom listed here.
-When you have worn piston rings and oil leaks into the combustion chamber; it will cause added oil consumption.
-This means you’ll have to, regularly add oil to your vehicle; rather than wait the standard 3,000 to 5,000 miles before you do it.
-If you find yourself adding oil more often than you should; then have a mechanic inspect your piston rings.
+When you have worn piston rings and oil leaks into the combustion chamber, it will cause added oil consumption.
+This means you’ll have to, regularly add oil to your engine, before the standard 3,000 to 5,000 miles.
+If you find yourself adding oil more often than you should, then have a mechanic inspect your piston rings.

 Low Engine Power

-• When piston rings suffer wear or get damaged, your engine will lose power; because there is less compression taking place.
-This means when you put your foot on the gas pedal to accelerate; the vehicle will take a long time to speed up.
+• When piston rings suffer wear or get damaged, your engine will lose power.
+Because, there is less compression taking place.
+So, when you put your foot on the gas pedal, the vehicle will take a long time to speed up.
 In this case, you will need to have your piston rings replaced to fix the problem.

 Conclusion